 If disk settings are changed, the VM will be rebooted.

-6. Select the required parameter values on the Virtualization parameters (Containerization) tab.
+7. Select the required parameter values on the Virtualization (Containerization) tab.

 If the CPU emulation mode or boot loader type is changed, the VM will be rebooted.